Mitra98t/Flavor/flavor_book/src/implementation/parser.md

 ## Development

+**Disclamer**
+Implementing a parser is challenging because it involves understanding and handling many elements and concepts at the same time.
+When building the parser from scratch, we will add each part step by step until the system is complete.
+In this chapter, we will present the implementation and explanations of the key aspects, often including comments that guide you through the process as if we were building the parser together.

 As we have already done for the [lexer](./lexer.md), we will start by defining the necessary types to then use in the parser (the code is again found in [types](https://github.com/Mitra98t/Flavor/blob/main/src/types.rs)).